FAQs

 What are the goals of the NLTP?

-The goals of the Utah State Bar New Lawyer Training Program are to train new lawyers during their first year of practice in professionalism, ethics, and civility, to assist new lawyers in developing the practical skills and judgment necessary to the effective practice of law, and to impart to all Utah attorneys the importance of organizational mentoring.
+The goals of the Utah State Bar New Lawyer Training Program are to improve the overall quality of the practice of law in Utah.
+The NLTP helps train new lawyers during their first year of practice in professionalism, ethics, and civility, to assist new lawyers in developing the practical skills and judgment necessary to the effective practice of law, and to impart to all Utah attorneys the importance of organizational mentoring.
 See the NLTP Policies & Procedures and the NLTP New Lawyer Manual under the "Resources" tab for more information about the program.

 What types of activities are included in the NLTP?